 Can Iron Deficiency Cause Hair Loss?

 Yes.
-A study showed that ferritin concentration (used to determine iron deficiency) was lower in people under the age of 40 who had alopecia areata, androgenetic alopecia in females and telogen effluvium (stress hair loss).
-Tests have been performed where an increase in ferritin concentration (orally administered) led to a decrease in stress hair fall.
+A 2003 study published in the Journal of Investigative Dermatology showed that ferritin concentration (used to determine iron deficiency) was lower in people under the age of 40 who had alopecia areata, androgenetic alopecia in females and telogen effluvium (stress hair loss).

 The hair cells of humans divide at a rapid rate.
 They need a constant supply of well-oxygenated blood.
 The iron is what makes our blood taste and smell metallic.
 It is essential for the production of haemoglobin.
 Without this protein, our red blood cells (RBCs) won’t be able to carry oxygen to the body cells.